sigma-epsilon/sigmaepsilon.mesh/docs/source/index.rst

         ^^^^^^^^^^^^^

-        The reference guide contains a detailed description of the functions, modules, and objects included in NumPy.
+        The reference guide contains a detailed description of the functions, modules, and objects included in the library.
 The reference describes how the methods work and which parameters can be used.
 It assumes that you have an understanding of the key concepts.